HaydenYu916/MTRN4231_Tu-09-2_Leaf_Robot/README.md

    **Mitigation:** Establish regular calibration routines, leak-detection checks, nozzle maintenance, and scheduled re-alignment.

 **Extensions:**
-* Combining the vacuum with a mciro-gripper to 'pluck' leaves from a tree branch.
+* Combining the vacuum with a micro-gripper to 'pluck' leaves from a tree branch.
-* Conducting the project on a vertical branch, with leave sticking out rather than flat on the table.
+* Conducting the project on a vertical branch, with leaves sticking out rather than flat on the table.
 * Having multiple spray pumps for different pesticides, ensuring targeted treatment.
 * Having a tool changing mechanism, where vacuum pump and spray nozzle interchange.